 “Financial stress has a profound effect on the human nervous system,” says Dr. Chris Oswald, who has treated more than 12,000 patients at his chiropractic clinic in downtown Toronto.
 “In extreme cases, it can be comparable to the physical stress of losing a loved one.”

-This month, that stress will flood into Canadian households in the form of post-holiday debt—bills and credit card statements, adding to already record-high consumer debt levels, that will force many families to put off meeting critical financial goals.
+Every January, that stress will flood into Canadian households in the form of post-holiday debt—bills and credit card statements, adding to already record-high consumer debt levels, that will force many families to put off meeting critical financial goals.
 As a result, families may be forced to play financial catch-up throughout the year.

 For patients walking into Dr. Oswald’s clinic this New Year, the tell-tale signs of financial stress are already fully visible.